EvanWang07/6934RoboticsCode2025Unofficial/README.md

 ## Credits
 - Source of Original Code: https://github.com/dirtbikerxz/BaseTalonFXSwerve
 - Modified Code Created By: Evan Wang, Lukas Evans, Derek Chang
+- Robot "IT" Person: Ethan Jiang
 - Robot Created By: FRC Robotics Team 6934 (ACHS Scorpions)

 ## Falcon Swerve Chassis Configs
 > [!WARNING]
 > The Falcon swerve chassis is currently out of order.
 Please do not change the below values until it is deemed functional again.
+(Evan: Unlikely to happen in the near future)

 | Name/Component | Offset *(in degrees)* or Name |
 | :--- | :---: |